 Governmental Entity (GE) Audit 2018

-To verify these claims, FDA randomly selected a sample of 102 of the approximately 575 mammography facilities currently claiming GE status, between the dates of October 1, 2016 through December 31, 2017, to participate in this audit.
-Of the 102 facilities that were audited, FDA was able to verify the GE status of 97%.
-The remaining 3% were either no longer eligible for or denied GE status.
+To verify these claims, FDA randomly selected a sample of 90 of the approximately 600 mammography facilities currently claiming GE status, between the dates of October 1, 2018 through December 31, 2019, to participate in this audit.
+Of the 90 facilities that were audited, FDA was able to verify that 100% were eligible for exemption.

 Inspection Fees: Non-Governmental Entity (GE) Status Facilities

 If your facility is not eligible to apply for GE status under MQSA, you must pay your inspection fee within 30 days from the date of the invoice, issued following the closure of your MQSA inspection.
 You may pay in United States (U.S.) dollars by check, bank draft, or U.S. Postal Order drawn on or payable through a U.S. financial institution.
 Please make your payment to the order of the FDA MQSA Program and mail it via the U.S. Postal Service within the above-specified time frame to the following address:

 St. Louis, MO 63197-9000

 1005 Convention Plaza

 If FDA does not receive FULL payment within 30 days from the date of the invoice, your facility will be subject to the provisions of the Department of Health and Human Services (DHHS) Claims Collection Regulations at Section 30.13 of Title 45 of the Code of Federal Regulations (45 CFR 30.13).
 The Regulations give FDA the authority to assess an interest penalty at the prevailing rate set by the Department of Treasury, subject to change on a quarterly basis (currently 9.75% APR); assess a $20 administrative fee for delinquent invoices over $100 for each full 30-day period the account remains outstanding; and assess a late penalty payment (6% per year).